Home Depot cuts 2019 sales forecast, shares fall

-Nov 19 (Reuters) - Home Depot Inc cut its full year sales forecast on Tuesday, saying it was taking longer than expected for its investments to integrate its online and in-store shopping experience to pay off.
+(Reuters) - Home Depot Inc (HD.N) cut its full year sales forecast on Tuesday, saying it was taking longer than expected for its investments to integrate its online and in-store shopping experience to pay off.

 The home improvement chain’s shares fell 8% in pre-market trading.